Vagahbond/nix-config/readme.md

 ## Objectives

-Here are a few things left to do in this repository:
+Hosts:

+- [x] Framework: working laptop (Framework 13" laptop, go buy one NOW)
+- [x] Blade: gaming laptop (mid-2019 Razer Blade 15)
+- [x] Dedistonks: multi-purpose on-premise server in some data-center
+- [ ] Idkyet: home made server (some old 2012 Toshiba satelite lol)

+Tasks:

 - [x] Create every configuration options (god this is gonna take long)
 - [x] Scatter files better in the configuration
 - [x] A way to manage secrets using a password manager (Bitwarden)
-- [ ] Ssh server functionnality for my servers
+- [x] Ssh server functionnality for my servers
 - [ ] Podman configuration (I've been told it's better than docker on nixos)
-- [ ] Kubernetes installation for my kubernetes master node
 - [x] Preconfigured Lens for kubernetes
 - [x] scatter users groups
 - [x] Reproducible VIM configuration
 - [x] Reproducible Firefox configuration
-- [ ] Add my hosts:
-  - [x] Blade
-  - [ ] Kubernetes server
-  - [ ] Home server
+- [ ] Make an ISO with a script or something that makes it very easy to install this setup and bootstrap a host.

 ## Special mentions

 - Special thanks to [NotAShelf](https://github.com/NotAShelf) for his [nyx](https://github.com/NotAShelf/nyx) and his [neovim-flake](https://github.com/NotAShelf/neovim-flake) repos that help lots of people win precious time and energy.
+Although Raf is a cunt and I wish that he trips on a tree root and eat dirt.

 - Thanks to people on Hyprland and NixOS discord servers for their help and support.

-- Thanks [Vaxry](https://github.com/vaxerski) for all his work on Hyprland and its community.
+- Thanks [Vaxry](https://github.com/vaxerski) for all his work on his wayland compositor Hyprland and its community.

 If you're starting with Arch and rices, maybe my [previous rice](https://github.com/Vagahbond/reyece) could help you.
 It's a bit outdated but it's a good start.